 a mobile before - everyone he'd ever wanted to contact he'd usually be living with, and if he wanted minions, he'd just walk into the nearest demon bar and pick them.

 Which boiled down to why he was in Giles' house in the first place.
-Now that Spike had gotten his voice back, he was trying to get Giles to tell him how his mobile worked - he thought Giles was simply being obtuse, because how could anyone who wasn't dead not know how to use a mobile in this day and age?
+Now that Spike had gotten his voice back, he was trying to get Giles to tell him how his mobile worked - he thought Giles was simply being obtuse, because how could anyone who wasn't dead (or undead) not know how to use a mobile in this day and age?

 The question was, why did Spike need a mobile now?
 The answer, surprisingly enough, was Samantha Carter.
 There was something about her that appealed to him, somehow - and not as a meal.
 Spike wondered if that was how Drusilla felt before she sired him?
 And, apparently, she felt attracted to him too, hence the need for a mobile, which led him to be in Giles house when Willow arrived, Buffy and Xander close at her heels.